 Haworth is a quaint, little village, clinging to the edge of the Yorkshire moors with cobbled streets, shops, cafes and pubs.
 It's a great place to unwind over coffee with friends, or take to the hills for literary adventures like crawling through the Fairy Cave!

-It's also a great base to explore attractions in The Dales, Bradford or Leeds, so has excellent accommodation options for all travellers.
+Haworth is also a great base to explore attractions in The Dales, Bradford or Leeds, so has excellent accommodation options for all travellers.
+It is of course, best known for being the literary home of the Brontes, as well as the majestic steam trains of the Keighley & Worth Valley Railway.

 Haworth Village Information